WannaCry ransomware attack: United Kingdom

 The effects of the attack also had political implications; in the United Kingdom, the impact on the National Health Service quickly became political, with claims that the effects were exacerbated by government underfunding of the NHS; in particular, the NHS ceased its paid Custom Support arrangement to continue receiving support for unsupported Microsoft software used within the organization, including Windows XP.
 Home Secretary Amber Rudd refused to say whether patient data had been backed up, and Shadow Health Secretary Jon Ashworth accused Health Secretary Jeremy Hunt of refusing to act on a critical note from Microsoft, the National Cyber Security Centre (NCSC) and the National Crime Agency that had been received two months previously.

 Others argued that hardware and software vendors often fail to account for future security flaws, selling systems that—due to their technical design and market incentives—eventually won't be able to properly receive and apply patches.

 The NHS denied that it was still using XP, claiming only 4.7% of devices within the organization ran Windows XP.
 The cost of the attack to the NHS was estimated as £92 million in disruption to services and IT upgrades.

 After the attack, NHS Digital refused to finance the estimated £1 billion to meet the Cyber Essentials Plus standard, an information security certification organized by the UK NCSC, saying this would not constitute "value for money", and that it had invested over £60 million and planned "to spend a further £150 [million] over the next two years" to address key cyber security weaknesses.

+In popular culture

+In 2026, Australian producer and DJ Ninajirachi and American musician Porter Robinson released the single "WannaCry", which they originally debuted at the Coachella Valley Music and Arts Festival.
+The song is written from the perspective of the ransomware, reframing the cyberattack through themes of affection and rejection.